vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 wasn't enough to cause drooling, though it could also mean that I was more used to pulling it in.

+2024-04-08 proceeded mostly similarly to 2024-04-07, with no clear improvement over 2024-04-07 but still significantly better than 2024-04-04 afternoon to 2024-04-06.

+The night of 2024-04-08 was fairly similar to the night of 2024-04-07, but I did end up having a bit of drooling toward the end on my left side.

 According to the Internet, the greater saliva production after teeth cleaning is normal.
 For instance, [this](https://wellsfamilydental.com/drooling-after-teeth-cleaning/)